Zaidality/project_4/README.md

 # **Project 4 - Group 10**
 # **Diabetes - Prediction**

-### Objective: To create a Logistic Regression Model to predict if some one with given features has diabetes or not.
+### Objective: To create machine learning models and compare their performance in predicting whether someone with given features has diabetes or not.

 Dataset - https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset